 · The proposed web page contents.

-This can be submitted through one of the AL National Observing Program Coordinators.
+This must be submitted through one of the AL National Observing Program Directors.

-2. After the program is approved, additional information will be provided regarding the ordering of pins and manuals.
+2. After the Observing Program is approved, additional information will be provided regarding the ordering of pins and manuals.
 These are ordered through the Astronomical League’s National Office to take advantage of quantity discounts.

 We look forward to your submission.
 Please contact one of us if you have any questions.